CMUSchwartzLab/SCS_deconvolution/schwartzlab/test/README.md

 # Test Script Directory

-This directory and its subdirectories GTest and NTest are for storing the scripts for submitting the job to the queue.
+This directory and its subdirectories GTest and NTest are for storing the scripts that call DecomposeSolver.py.
+When running the tests fo the manuscrit, such scripts were submitted to a compute farm that accepts bash scripts.

 runDataSimulationGBM07.sh and runDataSimulationGBM33.sh are example
 scripts to run DataSimulation.py; they contain some internal